guang/stargazer/README.md

   1. set up a hadoop cluster where you run ingestion and processing (Kafka, HDFS, Spark) after installing required dependencies (pretty much everything except Cassandra)

-  2. set up a cassandra cluster (You do not need dependencies you installed for the other cluster)
+  2. set up a cassandra cluster (you do not need the dependencies you have installed for the hadoop cluster)

   3. cloned this repo on your master node in the hadoop cluster